Noveleta: Land area

 Noveleta has a total land area of 16.43 km2, which is roughly 5.41% of the total land area of the province of Cavite.
 The municipality has 16 barangays.
 Based on the 2007 Annual Report of the Municipality, the major land use include, residential, agricultural, saltbeds and fishponds and industrial.

 Barangays

-Noveleta is politically subdivided into 16 barangays.
+Noveleta is politically subdivided into 16 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Noveleta was 49,452 people, with a density of sigfig 49,452/16.43.

 Religion

 Christianity

-The majority of the people of Noveleta are Roman Catholic, Aglipayan Church is the second majority and third is Iglesia Ni Cristo but there has been fast growth of other Protestant denominations including Members Church of God International, Baptist, Pentecostal, Mormonism, Jehovah's Witness and Born Again Christian.
+The majority of the people of Noveleta are Roman Catholic under the jurisdiction of the Diocese of Imus.
+Adherents of the Philippine Independent Church, also known as the Aglipayan Church, under the jurisdiction of the Diocese of Cavite is the second majority and third is Iglesia Ni Cristo but there has been fast growth of other Protestant denominations including Members Church of God International, Baptist, Pentecostal, Mormonism, Jehovah's Witnesses and Born Again Christian.

 Islam

 With the influx of migrants from other provinces especially from Mindanao other non-Christian faiths particularly Islam is practiced in the town.